kibettheophilus/build-logic-generator-idea-plugin/README.md

 > The plugin is still in development, but it can generate a simple build-logic project.

 <!-- Plugin description -->
-This is a minimal IntelliJ Platform Plugin that helps generate build-logic.
+This is a minimal IntelliJ Platform Plugin that helps generate build-logic for gradle based projects.
 <!-- Plugin description end -->

 ## Installation